Skip to main content

 Workplace Conflict: A Supervisor’s Guide

-Learn how and when you should intervene in conflicts between coworkers.
-Evaluate your approach to conflict resolution and develop new skills to maximize effective outcomes.
+Managers will learn how and when to should intervene in conflicts, evaluate their approaches to conflict resolution and develop new skills to maximize effective outcomes.
+Objectives of this workshop include:

 "The EAP delivered an excellent presentation on Self-Care at our unit retreat.
 Her presentation was both informative and engaging and was extremely well received by staff.
 Thanks so much Molly for taking the time on two separate occasions to travel off site to educate the 6-1200 staff!"